dmikurube/dominators-python/README.md

-This Python code computes a dominator tree for a given graph.
-It implements the Algorithm GD, Version 2 in "Finding Dominators via Disjoint Set Union" by Wojciech Fraczak, Loukas Georgiadis, Andrew Miller and Robert E. Tarjan.
+This Python code tries to compute dominators for a given graph.
+It (tries to) implement the Algorithm GD, Version 2 in "Finding Dominators via Disjoint Set Union" by Wojciech Fraczak, Loukas Georgiadis, Andrew Miller and Robert E.
+Tarjan.
 See http://arxiv.org/abs/1310.2118 for the article.

+Note that the implementation is not working for the attached data.
+Needs more work.

 * dominators.py:
     * The implementation.
 Run it with downloading UnionFInd.py and LCA.py described as below.
 It reads *.json files in the same directory.